 Most Swiss ATMs don’t charge a local fee, but your own bank is likely to charge about €5 + 2-3% foreign transaction fee.
-Luckily, this can easily be avoided by using a travel card without atm fees and currency exchange fees, such as the Revolut card.
+Luckily, this can easily be avoided by using a travel card without atm fees and currency exchange fees.

 Many ATMs near bordering countries often dispense Euro as well, but it’s much better to get the local currency – Swiss Franc.
 Your card will need a 4 digit PIN to take out cash in Switzerland, so if your card comes without a PIN, you need to get one before your trip.

 - Always choose to be charged in the local currency without conversion.

 - NEVER use a Euronet ATM in Switzerland, they charge a higher fee and give a poor exchange rate.

 Considering that Switzerland is one of the major financial centers of the world, it shouldn’t come as a surprise that there are many banks operating here.

 Below is a list of some of the top banks in Switzerland.